 The Northern District of Ohio was formed on February 10, 1855, when Congress divided the Ohio District, created in 1803, into two Districts: the Northern District and the Southern District.
 Hiram V. Wilson was appointed first District Judge for the Northern District with court held in Cleveland.
 In 1878, the Northern District was divided into two divisions known as the Eastern and Western Divisions.
 The terms of court for the Western Division were to be held in Toledo and the Eastern Division to be held in Cleveland.

 Currently, the United States District Court for the Northern District of Ohio holds court in Cleveland, Akron, Toledo, and Youngstown and serves the 5.9 million citizens of the 40 most northern counties in Ohio.
 With 11 authorized district judgeships, it is among the 17 largest U.S. district courts.
-The district is fortunate to have four senior judges and nine magistrate judges sharing the Court's workload.
+The district is fortunate to have two senior judges and seven magistrate judges sharing the Court's workload.
 The Northern District of Ohio is proud to have been the first Court to permit attorneys to file documents over the internet.
 Attorneys have had the benefit of filing and retrieving documents electronically over the internet since January 1996 in maritime asbestos cases, since October 1997 in civil cases, and since March 2004 in criminal cases using a system developed by the Administrative Office of the United States Courts.

 Our district has installed some of the most technologically advanced electronic courtrooms in the country in Akron, Cleveland, Toledo and Youngstown.
 Each courtroom is equipped with an evidence presentation system through which counsel can display exhibits, realtime transcripts, video recordings, or multimedia presentations.
 The systems include document cameras for displaying documents, x-rays and three-dimensional objects; 15" flat panel video displays on counsel tables, the judge's bench and between jurors; technology-ready counsel tables from which multi-media presentations or images from a portable computer can be displayed to any monitor in the courtroom; realtime court reporter transcription; a visual image printer; a tablet and light pen; a VCR; and infrared equipment for listening assistance and language interpretation.
 Rave reviews about the electronic courtrooms have been provided by jurors, attorneys, and judges which note that these technologies contribute to the efficiency and effectiveness of court proceedings.